melikaabedikoupaei/cheat_sheet/README.md

-hi here i would add all of my cheat sheets
+hello here i would add all of my cheat sheets